sync Huawei Health watch data into Google Fit; Google Drive or fitness apps like Strava or Komoot

 - a mobile number (security phone number) to receive verification texts

 - optional: a security email, a different email from the login email to receive verification messages

 - optional: an easier way to login – using Third Party credentials eg the Google or Microsoft login you use as your phone account

-set up a Huawei watch with your Huawei ID in the Huawei Health app
+SETUP: connect your Huawei watch with your Huawei ID in the Huawei Health app

 Turn on the watch and pair it in the Devices tab of Huawei Health according to any directions… or try the corner icon in pic no.2 below to Add a device or Scan a device QRcode.

-first enjoy setting up your watch before you set up sync
+CUSTOMISE your watch before you set up sync

 - install any updates for the watch or the Huawei Health app

 - install the Huawei app store to install Huawei Health kit.

 - give Huawei Health the permissions it needs to get data from your phone (pic 4)